 Those who choose to walk instead of drive in Georgia do not always avoid the dangers of road traffic.
 Every year, the number of traffic accidents throughout the state increases.
 With it, so does the number of pedestrians who lose their lives or incur injuries due to some driver’s reckless behavior.
-If this sounds like your situation, then you may be in need of a pedestrian accident lawyer in Conyers, Georgia.
+If this sounds like your situation, then you may need to call a pedestrian accident lawyer in Conyers, Georgia.

 What Are the Leading Causes of Rockdale County Accidents?